KvallenFortonatiBlatt/bakta_parallel/README.md

 # BAKTA Parallel Annotation Pipeline

-A high-throughput parallel genome annotation system using BAKTA for HPC environments with Slurm workload manager.
+A set of scripts for high-throughput parallel BAKTA for HPC environments (Slurm workload manager).

 ## Overview